KwonNayeon/sms-spam-classifier/README.md

 # Data Science Portfolio
-This repository contains my independent data science projects focusing on solving real-world business problems using data-driven solutions.
+Collection of my data science projects focusing on ML implementations and text analysis.

 ## 🎯 Current Project: SMS Spam Detection
 This project aims to develop a spam detection system using machine learning techniques.
 Currently focusing on building and improving baseline models for binary classification of SMS messages.